by Simon Ager

 I have found it useful so far.
 This is the first time I've managed to continue using a spaced repetition system for more than a few days, and it seems to work well, especially if you study every day.

 This Language 101 review is brought to you by Simon Ager, the author of Omniglot and who has studied quite a few languages.
-He speaks five of them fluently, can get by in six others, and has a basic knowledge of seven more.
+He speaks five of them fluently, can get by in five others, and has a basic knowledge of quite a few more.